How Much Do Limestone Floors Cost?

 Prices also change according to the type of tile.
 For instance, accent and mosaic tiles tend to be more expensive, going up to almost $28 or more per square foot.

 Limestone floors are actually less expensive than many other types of natural stone flooring.
-While porcelain and ceramic may be an inexpensive option when considering floors, limestone is by far the less expensive option compared to marble or granite floors.
+While porcelain and ceramic may be an inexpensive option when considering floors, limestone is by far the less expensive option compared to granite or marble floors.

 The majority of limestone is composed of calcium carbonate and it is primarily used for bathrooms and living spaces.
 The natural earth tones of limestone coordinate with almost any living area and home.